Prevent abuse and protect from bullying

-Ihsan International School has a moral and legal obligation to ensure that, when given responsibility for young people, our staff provide them with the highest possible standard of care.
+Ihsan International School has a moral and legal obligation to ensure that, when given responsibility for young people, our staff provides them with the highest possible standard of care.
 We are committed to devising and implementing policies so that everyone accepts their responsibilities to safeguard and protect children from harm and abuse.
 This means following procedures to protect children and report any concerns about their welfare to appropriate staff and authorities.
 We work tirelessly to ensure that:

 The welfare of the child is paramount:

-All children, whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity have rights in general and in particular the right to protection from all types of abuse.
+All children, whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity, have rights in general and in particular the right of protection from all types of abuse.

 Every child matters

 All suspicions and allegations of abuse and poor practice will be taken seriously and responded to swiftly and appropriately.

-All staff have a responsibility to report concerns to the appropriate person, normally the Designated Safeguarding Person, or member of the management team.
+All staff has a responsibility to report concerns to the appropriate person, normally the Designated Safeguarding Person, or member of the management team.

 All staff receives appropriate training

 The aim of this is to promote good practice, providing children and young people with appropriate safety and protection whilst in the care of Ihsan International School, and to allow staff to make informed and confident responses to specific child protection issues in both real world and online environments.

-We want to have a happy school, and bullying will not be accepted in any form (religious, cultural, race, gender, sexual orientation).
+We want to have a happy school, and bullying is not accepted in any form (religious, cultural, race, gender, sexual orientation).
 In such circumstances, we may send students home if they are found to have been bullying others.
 At Ihsan, our community is based upon respect for others, good manners and inclusion regardless of race, gender, religion or social background.